 ...To avoid any misunderstanding, in this present letter I declare that you, according to my decree, are not authorized, either in the name of the parish office or as parochial vicar, to comment upon and publish the "messages" of the 25th or any other day of the month.
 These are private "messages" of private persons for private use.
 And we cannot permit that this is given the form of a message from the parish office, from the parish priest, or any parochial vicar, or even of the "Shrine" which is not recognized as such at any level: not diocesan, or the level of the episcopal conference, or of the Holy See."

-I may be mistaken, but Bp.
+We may be mistaken, but Bp.
 Peric seems to be forbidding any communication of the alleged "messages" whatsoever other than on the entirely private level.
-I think this final statement from the Bishop expressed admirably what he is attempting to do here:
+The letter to the pastor of Medjugorje prohibits seers from delivering messages in person, and his directive to Danko Perutina prohibits them from sending messages abroad to be published.
+This rules out any type of official mass communication of alleged "messages."This final statement from the Bishop expressed admirably what he is attempting to do here:

 Why would the Bishop want to do this?
-For the obvious reason that these messages are unapproved, will not be approved, are dubious and that the local Ordinary wants everybody to understand that the local Church does not endorse them.
+For the obvious reason that these messages are unapproved, will not be approved, and are so dubious that the local Ordinary wants everybody to understand that the local Church does not endorse them.

-Here is a summary of everything contained in this directive:
+Here is a summary of everything contained in these directives: